-what you will see here: a lot of Marvel, like really a lot of Marvel, Sebastian Stan, Winter Soldier, Tom Hiddleston, Loki, Tony Stark, The Avengers, The Hobbit, Supernatural, True Blood, Harry Potter, Lord of the Rings, Game of Thrones, The Girl With The Dragon Tattoo, The Hunger Games, POTC.
+what you will see here: a lot of Marvel, like really a lot of Marvel, Sebastian Stan, Winter Soldier, Tom Hiddleston, Loki, Tony Stark, The Avengers, various Marvel, The Hobbit, Supernatural, True Blood, Harry Potter, Lord of the Rings, Game of Thrones, The Girl With The Dragon Tattoo, The Hunger Games.

-currently captain of the USS Frostiron.
+currently captain of the USS Frostiron and also Stucky.
 I will go down with these ships.

 this blog is LGBTQIAP friendly.

 ☥ ask me ☥ my blogs ☥ twitter ☥ about ☥ liked ☥ contact ☥ WP blog